 Any vitamin deficiency that leads to dry skin can eventually lead to your skin peeling or flaking.
 In most cases, however, a deficiency has to be severe before you start experiencing such symptoms.
-If you’re suffering from an autoimmune or inflammatory disease – some of which can cause peeling skin -- talk to your doctor before taking vitamin supplements, especially if you’re taking a prescription drug.
+If you have an autoimmune or inflammatory disease – some of which can cause peeling skin -- talk to your doctor before taking vitamin supplements, especially if you're taking a prescription drug.

 Niacin, or vitamin B3, is essential for the health of skin.
 A severe deficiency of niacin can lead to pellagra, a skin condition characterized by scaly skin sores.
 As the skin cracks, you might experience peeling, raw skin and a dark rash.
 You might also experience peeling of the tongue and lips.
 A niacin-rich diet should include plenty of canned white tuna, peanuts, salmon and green peas.

 Video of the Day

 Biotin, or vitamin B-7, is also an essential vitamin for the health of your skin.
 A biotin deficiency can cause scaly skin.
 As the deficiency progresses, dermatitis becomes more pronounced, leading to inflammation, loss of hair and dark scales.
 Lack of biotin can also worsen symptoms of eczema and psoriasis, which in turn can lead to more peeling skin.